 It floats bow-high at rest and uses the dynamic lift of the forward sections together with Bernoulli Effect from the aft sections to maintain this attitude downwind at speed.
 The fine entry minimises 'tripping' and burying the bow.

 When heeled, the hull presents a straight run with narrow cross sections.

 The concave, raised fore-deck closely follows the jib-boom and positions the mast ram for effective mast control.

 There is a large central hatch, recessed to be flush with the deck, for ventilation and access to the rudder servo, receiver, battery, switch, wiring and corrector weight.
 This hatch gives adequate ventilation, without the need to remove the rear deck patch.
-The layout is convenient and practicle.
+The layout is convenient and practical.

 Plan B was drawn using engineering CAD, giving accuracy to lines and calculation.

 Parameters were calculated and extensively checked before construction.

 CAD enabled, for instance, the displacement distribution, wetted surface area and prismatic coefficient to be ascertained and optimised at incremental angles of heel.
 The result is a well balanced yacht that can be readily trimmed to 'hands-off' sailing.

 Plan B is an attractive yacht, both on and off the water.
 Good, standard practice; what looks good, is good.